Last Updated on July 6, 2022 by rudyooms

 “Log Analytics is a tool in the Azure portal to edit and run log queries from data collected by Azure Monitor Logs and interactively analyze their results.
 You can use Log Analytics queries to retrieve records that match particular criteria, identify trends, analyze patterns, and provide a variety of insights into your data.”

-But why using it?
+But why use it?
 I guess if you can answer the question: Why do you need a monitoring solution?
 You are done….

 If you don’t have a monitoring solution, you are completely blind.
 Do you know what’s happening on your devices and your Microsoft Tenant without a good monitoring solution?